Open-Systems-Pharmacology/docs/part-2/getting-started.md

 To install the Open Systems Pharmacology Suite core components:

-1. Obtain installation packages, either distributed via USB flash drive or to be downloaded from https://github.com/Open-Systems-Pharmacology

-    An internet connection is required as software components such as .NET Framework (in case the required version is not installed on the computer) may need to be downloaded from server.
+1. Download installation packages from http://setup.open-systems-pharmacology.org/

-2. Start the Setup.exe from the menu Start -> Run or from Windows Explorer.
+2. Start the **OSPSuite-Full.X.Y.Z.exe*** (where X.Y.Z is a program version, e.g. 7.4.0) from the menu Start -> Run or from Windows Explorer.

 3. Follow the instructions of the installation program.
 In most cases, the installation should be carried out with the default settings.